omidbachari/reference/command-line.md

   </tr>
 </table>

+### Handy Tricks

+**Completion with `tab`** When you start to type a directory name, you can hit the `tab` key to let your command prompt to finish the name.
+Try using the `tab` button in other contexts, as it can complete other names, too.

+**Change directory in ohmyzsh** You do not always have to use `cd` when you are trying to change directories in the command prompt.
+Rather than going to `cd directory_name`, try typing `directory_name` directly and hitting return.
+This will perform the same action.

+**iTerm session tabs** You can have mutiple command prompt sessions open, tabbed conveniently like browser tabs.
+Just use CMD + T to open a new tab.
+To have the new tab reuse your current working directory, follow these steps in iTerm:

+`Preferences > Profiles > Working Directory > Reuse previous session's directory`

 ### Advanced

 For the following commands, use `man` and Google to determine how they work and how they can support your work on the command line.